 - 82% indicated that art is important in the work environment.

 - 73% wanted more art in their workplace, claiming it helps make them feel more ‘motivated’ and ‘inspired.

 9. Sensory variability & stimulation

 Experience is all about stimulating your senses and the meaning you associate with it.
-Having a bland, grey office with grey desks and black computers is hardly an environment stimulating for the senses and doesn’t really say great things to your staff about the way you run a business.
-Ensuring your office is inviting with the use of texture, colour and smell will help stimulate your staff and create an environment that’s welcoming.
+Having a bland, grey office with grey desks and black computers is hardly an environment stimulating for the senses and doesn’t really say great things to your employees about the way you run a business.
+Ensuring your office is inviting with the use of texture, color and smell will help stimulate your employees and create an environment that’s welcoming.

 We all know that guy who insists on bringing fish-based lunches to work (admittedly, that person has been me).
 While stinking up the workplace with food is bad, it’s usually temporary (cross check the fridge).
 Regular smells on the other hand, are often overlooked when it comes to a workplace environment, but it’s actually our strongest sense.
 Shimizu in Japan (a construction company) did a month long study, finding operators made 54 percent fewer keypunch errors while sniffing a lemon aroma, 33% fewer with jasmine, and 20% fewer with lavender.
 It’s not exactly a fool-proof study, so I’m not saying you should drizzle lemon juice around work, but there might be some considerations to creating a more ‘nasal-friendly’ workplace.

 Of course making all of these changes should be done with the consideration and buy in from your employees.
 Changing things on a whim doesn’t tend to go down so well, as it can be a stressful experience for many people, especially when they don’t feel they have any say or control over it.
 Giving your employees choice in itself helps productivity, so it’s important to involve your employees in any decisions you make to change the workplace environment.